Requesting a Room during covid-19

 - Visitors: Only guests, staff and essential vendors are permitted in the house at this time.
 There are no visitors allowed.

-- Shared Foods: We will be offering limited communal food products (milk, eggs, bread, etc.).
+- Shared Foods: We will be offering limited communal food products (eggs, bread, etc.).
 Guests may still keep their own food in the kitchen in designated receptacles.

 These guidelines are intended to balance the importance of family members being present to support their children with the equally important need to decrease the spread of COVID-19 in the community.
 These guidelines will be reassessed and adjusted based upon the most up-to-date information and recommended best practices for limiting the spread of COVID-19.